sqreen/awesome-nodejs-projects/CONTRIBUTING.md

 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request should have a useful title and include a link to the package and why it should be included.
+- Please open PR to remove unmaintained projects from this list.

 Thank you for your suggestion!